10 Money Saving Tips (that actually work)

 It can be a pain.

-But one day my friend that owns an insurance agency told me about "the insurance rule".
+But one day my friend that works in insurance told me about the insurance hack.

-The rule says: "instead of getting quotes from individual insurance companies, just use an insurance broker".
+And explained: "instead of spending hours getting quotes from individual insurance companies, just use an insurance broker".

-So I switched my insurance policies to an insurance broker 10+ years ago.
+So I switched all my insurance policies to an insurance broker 10 years ago.

 Most insurance brokers have access to 30+ different insurance companies.